 Rasmussen College has developed an institutional culture wherein assessment is at the heart of the College's daily functions.
 The Rasmussen College Comprehensive Assessment Plan (CAP) is the primary measurement for the Institution's mission.
 The CAP is organized around the Mission Statement and the six purposes that support the mission.
 For each purpose, supporting objectives have been developed, and assessment tools are used to collect data and assess each objective.
-In this way, the College systematically assesses the purposes and, ultimately, the mission of the institution.
+In this way, the College systematically assesses the purposes and, ultimately, the mission of the Institution.

-In the spirit of this learning-focused approach to assessment, academic assessment at Rasmussen College follows a pattern of incoming, ongoing, and outcome the various seminar courses, but there may be some variation from this depending on course sequencing or other scheduled courses that are required for a student's program completion.
+In the spirit of this learning-focused approach to assessment, academic assessment at Rasmussen College follows a pattern of incoming, ongoing, and outcome assessment.